 In planning the trip we were looking for a place to break up the drive from Tahoe to Gig Harbor Washington, our final destination for this road trip.
 Originally we were looking at the Klamath falls area which I had driven through nearly 20 years prior and was so impressed with the beauty of the area.
-When I got onto Hotels.com, my favorite site to get hotels, (link for why we love it here?)
-I randomly found the Wolf Creek Inn & Tavern located in, well, Wolf Creek, Oregon.
+When I began my search for our stay for the night on my favorite site to get hotels, I randomly found the Wolf Creek Inn & Tavern located in, well, Wolf Creek, Oregon.
 It was right off I-5 and the price was pretty sweet as well. $64 for the Night.

 Turns out this place has a lot of history since its first opening in 1883 with some famous and notable guests.
 We would also find out about some “additional” history of the place once we arrived, more on that later

 Not far past Grants Pass we found our exit for Wolf Creek Lodge and found ourselves parked in front of the lovely old B&B. After checking into the quirky hotel we found our room upstairs facing the road.

 We stayed in a Queen room that had its own bathroom and a pretty comfy bed.

 - National Register of Historic Places